keptn/keptn/usecases/production-deployments/README.md

     $ kubectl apply -f virtual_service_v2_for_chrome.yml
     ```

-    If you open sockshop using Chrome you see version 2, with any other browser version 1 is be displayed.
+    If you open sockshop using Chrome you see version 2, with any other browser version 1 is displayed.

 ## Step 5.
 Cleanup use case<a id="step-five"></a>